iistargazer/Accenture-Prototype/project_guide.md

 # 11. What's deliberately out of scope for this prototype

-Worth saying plainly to judges rather than hoping nobody asks:

 - **Data is synthetic**, engineered to contain specific known scenarios.
 Real connectors to actual source systems are a separate, solvable engineering problem —